-A lilac simple syrup is used to sweeten a homemade lemonade, which is the key ingredient to this unique recipe.
-It's easy to make, simply harvest the flowers and steep them in simple syrup.
-The fragrance makes the task enjoyable and the finished drink is amazing.Continue to 5 of 10 below.
+A simple lilac syrup is used to sweeten a homemade lemonade, which is the key ingredient to this unique recipe.
+It's easy to make, harvest the flowers and steep them in simple syrup.
+The fragrance makes the task enjoyable, and the finished drink is amazing.Continue to 5 of 10 below.

 05 of 10

 Like most beertails, this recipe is incredibly easy.
-You'll simply need a dark stout (Guinness is a good choice) and a bottle of Champagne.
-The two are mixed in equal parts and the result is an invigorating glass of bubbly that is sure to impress wine and beer drinkers alike.
+You'll need a dark stout (Guinness is a good choice) and a bottle of Champagne.
+The two are mixed in equal parts, and the result is an invigorating glass of bubbly that is sure to impress wine and beer drinkers alike.

 06 of 10